 Method #2: Create A Bootable USB using iSeePassword WizISO

 Step 1.
 Download iSeePassword WizISO from this website and install it on the computer.
+(Windows version and Mac version all available).

 Step 2.
 Open the program after installation and the main interface is shown like blow.